cscorley/dissertation/chapters/3_previous/1_trace.md

 The patch parsing functionality of the tool was extracted into an open source Python library named *What The Patch!?*[^wtp].
 What The Patch!? is a library for parsing patch files.
-It's only purpose is to read a patch file and get it into some usable form by other programs.
+Its only purpose is to read a patch file and get it into some usable form by other programs.
 The library is installed between 5,000 and 10,000 times a month from the Python package index[^wtppypi].